puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 If '--baseline_environment' is set, a node will first be configured as directed by an ENC, the environment is then switched to the '--baseline_environment'.
-The '--preview_environment' option is intended to aid when changing code (for the purpose of making it work with the future parser) while the original environment is unchanged and is configured with the 3.x current parser (i.e. what is in 'production').
+The '--basline_environment' and '--preview_environment' options are intended to aid when changing code (for the purpose of making it work with the future parser) while the original environment is unchanged and is configured with the 3.x current parser (i.e. what is in 'production').
 If the intent is to make backwards compatible changes in the preview environment (i.e. changes that work for both parsers) it is of value to have yet another environment configured for current (3.x) parser where the same code as in the preview